awsdocs/amazon-ec2-user-guide-windows/doc_source/win-ami-config-fast-launch.md

 	--generate-cli-skeleton <value> \ (optional)
 ```

+**Example:**
-The following [enable\-fast\-launch](https://docs.aws.amazon.com/cli/latest/reference/ec2/enable-fast-launch.html) example starts fast launching on the specified AMI and sets the maximum number of parallel instances to launch to 6\.
-The type of resource to use to pre\-provision the AMI is set to `snapshot`, which is also the default value\.
+The following [enable\-fast\-launch](https://docs.aws.amazon.com/cli/latest/reference/ec2/enable-fast-launch.html) example starts faster launching for the specified AMI, launching six parallel instances for pre\-provisioning\.
+The `ResourceType` is set to `snapshot`, which is the default value\.

 ```
 aws ec2 enable-fast-launch \